-The Greater Maple Valley Unincorporated Area Council (GMVUAC), a Washington non-profit organization since 1977, is a community council of volunteer citizens who reside in the unincorporated portion (i.e., outside the City of Maple Valley) of Tahoma School District # 409.
+The Greater Maple Valley Unincorporated Area Council (GMVUAC), a Washington non-profit organization since 1977 (the GMVUAC is NOT an organization under any part of Section 501(c) of the Internal Revenue Code), is a community council of volunteer citizens who reside in the unincorporated portion (i.e., outside the City of Maple Valley) of Tahoma School District # 409.
 The GMVUAC represents and advocates with King County, state officials, and other organizations for the interests of the citizens of our unincorporated area.
 GMVUAC covers an area defined by the Tahoma School District No. 409, excluding any portions, which are or become incorporated.

 GMVUAC CORPORATE ENTITY PUBLIC DOCUMENTS